• Skip to primary navigation

 Second layer of casserole with tomatoes, beef and rice

-I cooked the beef first with some onion, salt, and pepper first, but I decided to leave the rice raw.
-After all, when you make stuffed cabbage rolls the rice is raw.
-Usually the beef is too, so you can try that but I was concerned that it might be a little too greasy.
+I cooked the beef first with some onion, salt, and pepper, but I decided to leave the rice raw.
+After all, when you make stuffed cabbage rolls, the rice is raw.
+Usually, the beef is too, so you can try that, but I was concerned that it might be a little too greasy.

 At home, we always used Uncle Ben's original long grain rice.
-However, you can use regular white rice if that's what you have in the pantry.
+However, you can use regular rice, white rice, or brown rice if that's what you prefer or have in the pantry.

 Stuffed cabbage casserole